n1giahuy/RecFlow-Engine/README.md

 ---

+## Project Significance & Use Cases
+*   **As a Backend for a Real Application**: A front-end team can build a rich user interface (for a bookstore, library, etc.) and use the RecFlow Engine API as the intelligent "brain" to power its search and recommendation features.

+*   **As an MLOps Blueprint**: Developers can use this project's entire structure (Docker, CI/CD, Monitoring) as a template for other ML tasks, like image classification or fraud detection.
+Simply swap out the data processing logic and ML model to dramatically accelerate the path to a production-ready service.

+*   **As a Sandbox for Experimentation**: Want to test a different vector database (e.g., Milvus, Weaviate) or a new embedding model?
+The modular architecture makes it easy to swap out components without rebuilding the entire infrastructure.

+---

 ## System Architecture

 RecFlow Engine is built on the **"Offline Enrichment, Online Serving"** philosophy to ensure low-latency responses for the end-user.